RaJah239/Johto-Frontier/FEATURES.md

 - Light Ball doubles Pikachu's Attack as well as Special Attack
 - Everstone both prevents evolution and boosts unevolved Pokémon's Defense and Special Defense
 - Repels stops all encounters, regardless of level
+- Friend Ball increases happiness by 150
+- Lure Ball multiply catch rate by 4 if this is a fishing rod battle
+- Fast Ball multiply catch rate by 4 if enemy's base speed more than or equal to 100
+- Love and Heavy Ball works as intended

 ## Move Changes
 - Note: Many moves have been altered, these are just some